 Rough Sleeping is the most acute form of housing need and is used to describe individuals who are roofless and bedding down without adequate shelter.
-Stafford Borough Council takes a proactive approach to rough sleeping with various interventions in place to provide options into long-term sustainable accommodation, including the Community Matron for the Homeless, the Tenancy Sustainment Officer and Housing First.
-Through the use of various interventions, Stafford have reduced the number of individuals rough sleeping by half since 2016 and have sustained this reduction into 2018.
+Stafford Borough Council takes a proactive approach to rough sleeping with various interventions in place to provide options into long-term sustainable accommodation, including the Community Matron for the Homeless and a Dual Diagnosis Worker.
+Through the use of various interventions, Stafford have reduced the number of individuals rough sleeping by half since 2016 and have sustained this reduction into 2019.